cloudspace/angular_devise/README.md

 };
 ```

-And will intercept all `401 Unauthorized` responses.
+Aditionally, it will intercept all `401 Unauthorized` responses.

 All of these can be configured using a `.config` block in your module.